somia/ninchat-sdk-ios-swift/README.md

 /// This method is called when ever a low-level API event is received.
 /// The host application may respond to these events by using the exposed
 /// low-level library; see NINChatSession.session.
-Optional method. func onLowLevelEvent(session: NINChatSession, params: NINLowLevelClientProps, payload: NINLowLevelClientPayload, lastReply: Bool) {
+Optional method. func ninchat(_ session: NINChatSession, onLowLevelEvent params: NINLowLevelClientProps, payload: NINLowLevelClientPayload, lastReply: Bool) {
     let eventType = try! params.getString("event")
     switch eventType {
     case "channel_joined":